Ric Griffin: Storylines

 Later in mid series 11, Connie reminded Ric, that the director of surgery job was up and he had to pass it over to her like they had agreed.
 But Ric didn't and made out that he had resigned and had to give three months' notice.
 Connie found out that he was lying.
 In the end Connie and Ric constantly battled each other, but Ric still holds down the position of the job.

 Ric had recently introduced breathalyser tests as part of his zero tolerance policy.
 Annalese Carson failed hers.
 Ric promised to cover it up as long as Paul Rose supervised her in theatre.
 But Connie found out and reported it to Jayne.

 A full investigation was held into the death of Steve Hewitt.
 He was a friend and patient of Connie's who died during an operation Michael Spence was performing.
 Ric had previously refused to operate on him as he was a zero tolerance patient, but his condition deteriorated.
 Michael Spence operated on Steve Hewitt.
-Annalese was the anaesthetist in the operation and she hadn't given proper drugs when he arrested and died on the table.
+Annalese was the anaesthetist in the operation and she had not given proper drugs when he arrested and died on the table.
 His wife wanted an investigation, and Kathy Hewitt blamed Ric.
 An investigation was held and Connie discovered the hidden information Michael had tried to hide.

-In episode thirty-five of series eleven Ric Griffin was informed by Jayne Grayson that she has lost confidence in his leadership as Director of Surgery and was planning to ask the board to re-advertise the position.
-At the end of the episode Jayne is seen handing a piece of paper with details of the director of surgery job to Connie.
+In episode thirty-five of series eleven, Ric Griffin was informed by Jayne Grayson that she had lost confidence in his leadership as director of surgery and was planning to ask the board to re-advertise the position.
+At the end of the episode, Jayne is seen handing a piece of paper with details of the director of surgery job to Connie.

-During Season 17 Episode 32 The Ides of March (May 2015) Ric took an extended break from Holby to visit his daughter Jess in Australia, he returned on the episode Beginnings - Season 18 Episode 12 (29th Dec 2015) however was out of place upon his return due to his extended absence.
+During season 17 episode 32, "The Ides of March" (May 2015), Ric took an extended break from Holby to visit his daughter Jess in Australia.
+He returned in the episode "Beginnings" (season 18, episode 12), aired on 29 December 2015; however, he was out of place upon his return owing to his extended absence.